janmoelter/Z-BRAIN-registration/README.md

 ## Usage

 In the following, we will briefly describe the main steps of our pipeline.
+While the meaning of most of the command line arguments should be clear from context, we refer to the help pages of the different functions for their definition.

 1. In order to register the data to the Z-BRAIN atlas, we need to extract the relevant data from the Z-BRAIN dataset and bring it into a form that's most suitable for processing.